CBac5431/RequirementDataSet/README.md

 4letters-3Digits

 They also have an applicabitility attribute represented by :
-H  for Herschel Satelit
+H  for Herschel Satellite
-P for Planck Satelit
+P for Planck Satellite
 H/P for both

 and the Statement that describe what is expected.